 A narrative description of investment policies and strategies, including target allocation percentages or range of percentages considering the classes of plan assets disclosed pursuant to (b) below, as of the latest statement of financial position presented (on a weighted-average basis for employers with more than one plan), and other factors that are pertinent to an understanding of those policies and strategies such as investment goals, risk management practices, permitted and prohibited investments including the use of derivatives, diversification, and the relationship between plan assets and benefit obligations.
 For investment funds disclosed as classes as described in (b) below, a description of the significant investment strategies of those funds shall be provided.

-The fair value of each class of plan assets as of each date for which a statement of financial position is presented.
+The fair value or NAV of each class of plan assets as of each date for which a statement of financial position is presented.
 Asset classes shall be based on the nature and risks of assets in an employer’s plan(s).
 Examples of classes of assets include, but are not limited to, the following: cash and cash equivalents; equity securities, (segregated by industry type, company size, or investment objective); debt securities, issued by national, state, and local governments; corporate debt securities; asset-backed securities; structured debt; derivatives on a gross basis (segregated by type of underlying risk in the contract, for example, interest rate contracts, foreign exchange contracts, equity contracts, commodity contracts, credit contracts, and other contracts); investment funds (segregated by type of fund); and real estate.
 Those examples are not meant to be all inclusive.
 An employer should consider the overall objectives in paragraph 66.d. in determining whether additional classes of plan assets or further disaggregation of classes should be disclosed.

 A narrative description of the basis used to determine the overall expected long-term rate-of-return-on-assets assumption, such as the general approach used, the extent to which the overall rate-of-return-on-assets assumption was based on historical returns, the extent to which adjustments were made to those historical returns in order to reflect expectations of future returns, and how those adjustments were determined.
 The description should consider the classes of assets described in (b) above, as appropriate.